veeneedvee/GitHub-Foundations/README.md

 # GitHub-Foundations
 It is a repo for GitHub Foundations practice.
+I am going to make a wonderful help doc that can be useful for anyone who wants to learn basic Git commands.

 ## Git hidden folder
-There is a hidden folder in all the repos, called `.git` to indicated that it is a Git ptoject.
+There is a hidden folder in all the repos, called `.git` to indicated that it is a Git project.

-To create a git repo in our new project, you can use `git inti` command to initialise the git enviroment in that repo.
+To create a git repo in our new project, you can use `git inti` command to initialize the git environment in that repo.

 ```sh
 mkdir /workspaces/temp/new-project